Priyadav17/House-price-prediction/README.md

 - **Matplotlib** – To visualize the data features i.e. barplot
 - **Seaborn** – To see the correlation between features using heatmap

-  ## Project Overviews
+ ## **✨ Key Features of House Price Prediction Project
-- **Data Preparation**: Load dataset, handle missing values, encode categorical features, and normalize numerical data.
+## Data Preprocessing:

+- Handle missing values by filling or dropping them.

+- Encode categorical features using One-Hot Encoding.

+- Normalize numerical data for better model performance.

+## Exploratory Data Analysis (EDA):

+- Visualize correlations between numerical features using a heatmap.

+- Analyze the distribution of categorical features with bar plots.

+## Model Training:

-- **Model Architecture**: Use multiple regression models (SVR, Random Forest, Linear Regression, CatBoost).
+- Train multiple regression models (SVR, Random Forest, Linear Regression, CatBoost).

-- **Training**: Split data into training (80%) and validation (20%), fit models on training data.
+- Split data into training (80%) and validation (20%) sets.

-- **Testing**: Predict on validation set, evaluate with metrics like MAPE(Mean absolute Percentage error) .
+- Evaluate models using MAPE and R² score.

+## Model Saving & Loading:

-- **Model Saving**: Model is saved within the Google Colab .ipynb notebook for future reference..
+- Save the trained model within the Google Colab .ipynb notebook.

-- **Model Loading**: Rerun the notebook to reload and use the trained model..
+- Reload the model for future predictions by rerunning the notebook.

+## Prediction & Evaluation:

+- Predict house prices for single and multiple inputs.

+- Display predicted prices for given input features.

-- **Result**: Compare models based on accuracy metrics and select the best one for deployment. 🚀
+- Compare different models to select the best-performing one.

   ## **🚀 Getting Started**
  ## Run the Script: